 Why does the Vote 100 centenary matter?

 It’s almost International Women’s Day and we want to continue celebrating the centenary of women’s partial suffrage.
-Dr Julie Gottlieb is a Reader in Modern History and was a historical adviser to the statue of suffragist Millicent Fawcett, to be unveiled in the spring.
+Dr Julie Gottlieb is a Reader in Modern History and was a historical adviser for the statue of suffragist Millicent Fawcett, to be unveiled in the spring.
 Following the Vote 100 celebrations on 6 February, she shared her experience of the project and her research:

 Tell us about the statue of Millicent Fawcett: